Nattu02/ReactJS/Notes/Ep_3.md

   JSX (Babel converts to) => createElement => JS object => converted to HTML element on rendering Both are the same in the browser level.

+# React Components

+1. Class based components -> Old -> Created using JS classes
+2. Functional components -> Latest -> Created using JS functions

+# Functional components

+- Functional components are nothing but JavaScript functions, that returns JSX  code, which is react element.
+- Name of any component should start with an uppercase
+- Simple components can be written without a return statement.
+- Components can be rendered using angular brackets <component_name />
+- One component canbe put inside another in the same way using angular brackets.
+- This process is called component composition
+- Any number of components can be put inside other components.
+- Any piece of JS code can be put inside components using {}.
+Any piece of Javascript...🚀
+- Any code put inside {} inside JSX is sanitized for any malicious attacks.
+This is Cross site scripting